agileware/org.civicoop.emailapi/README.md

 # org.civicoop.emailapi

+## Version 2.5 and the removal of the token processor

+In Version 2.5 the token processor is removed.
+There have been too many issues with tokens for too long.
+The main issue for removing token processor is that the hook_civicrm_tokenValues did not work any more in CiviCRM 5.42 and email api 2.4.

+It now uses the same code for token replacements as the action provider extension.

 ## Version 2.0 and the token processor
 Version 2.0 adds support for the new CiviCRM token processor introduced via https://github.com/civicrm/civicrm-core/pull/14662.